lifengzhao/luxgenie/README.md

 # Nonwoven Material Image Embossing Pattern Quality Assessment

 Nonwoven embossing qualitiy assessment tool by image processing.
+Quality results is a number in [0, 1] for one image, higher is better.

 The template is like below.
 ![Pattern](https://github.com/lifengzhao/nonwoven_image_pattern_quality/blob/main/template_thicken4.png 'pattern')

 Currently only .jpg and .cr2 files are supported.